 Cupping occurs when wood absorbs and releases moisture, which may cause the floor planks to bow and warp.
 You want to make sure that guests and your family don’t trip over unruly slats.
 It might be a good idea to rent a professional-quality sander and even out the imperfections.

 Perform a deck inspection to make sure your outdoor area is in suitable condition.
-Serious injuries can occur when homeowners don’t take the time to properly inspect and maintain their outdoor living spaces.
+Serious injuries can occur when homeowners don’t take the time to properly inspect and maintain their outdoor living spaces such as their Trex composite decking.
 Not to mention, it saves money to catch issues early and not have to replace the entire structure.

 For more helpful tips on periodic home maintenance, please feel free to contact your trusted real estate professional today.